fortinet-fortisoar/solution-pack-command-and-control-response/README.md

 Refer to [Simulate Scenario documentation](https://github.com/fortinet-fortisoar/solution-pack-soc-simulator/blob/develop/docs/solution-pack-guide.md) to understand how to Simulate and Reset scenarios.

-MITRE ATT&CK Threat Hunting Solution Pack ships with the following simulation scenarios.
+Command and Control Response Solution Pack ships with the following simulation scenarios.

 #### 1. Scenario: Command and Control Response